-The mechanism for claiming pre-trade expenses limited under section 11A(2) is not contained in section 11A(2), but in section 11A(1).
+The mechanism for claiming pre-trade expenses limited under section 11A(2) is contained in section 11A(1).
 The opening words of section 11A(1) refer to the determination of taxable income derived during any year of assessment in which the trade is being carried on.
-This could be the year of assessment in which trade commences, or a subsequent year of assessment if section 11A(2) applies.
-Section 11A(1)(c) permits the deduction for pre-trade expenses -
+The words "any year of assessment" could be either the year of assessment in which trade commences or any subsequent year of assessment.